 After understanding why NIST is important, a growing number of organizations have begun implementing cybersecurity software in hopes of strengthening internal controls and information security programs beyond regulatory requirements, such as Sarbanes-Oxley (SOX).
 This push for more maturity and readiness is the result of several factors, including recent data breaches, pressure for higher levels of data accountability, security and privacy, and the tools available to help organizations in cybersecurity preparedness.

 Among the accelerators is the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity (also known as the Cybersecurity Framework or CSF).
 While NIST standards, frameworks, and best practices have been primarily adopted by federal and state governments, both private and public organizations have begun using it as a baseline to develop, implement or expand their cybersecurity programs.

-The NIST CSF is focused on building cyber resiliency, shifting an organization’s stance toward cyber attacks from reactive to a prepared state.
+The NIST CSF is focused on building cyber resiliency and security measures, shifting an organization’s stance toward cyber attacks from reactive to a prepared state.
 It is not a standard or a rigid regulation like SOX, but can be tailored in different ways, regardless of the level of adoption or customization.
 There are several benefits for organizations that successfully adopt NIST CSF, including:

 Getting Started: How can my organization facilitate adoption of the NIST Cybersecurity Framework?

-Organizations planning to or currently adopting NIST CSF often ask a very simple question: What steps does my organization have to take to successfully adopt NIST CSF?
+Organizations planning to or currently adopting NIST CSF often ask a very simple question: What steps does my organization have to take to successfully adopt NIST CSF for data security measures?